MENU

 SoBA Clubs And Organizations

-Behavior Analysis Student Organization (BASA)
+Behavior Analysis Student Association (BASA)

 The Behavior Analysis Student Association consists of a group of M.S. and Ph.D. students in Behavior Analysis at Florida Tech.
 The group meets regularly and holds an annual conference each spring on various topics within the field of Behavior Analysis.
 The conference is often well-attended by community BCBAs® and BCaBAs®, teachers, parents, students, and faculty.